 APPA’s mandate is for an internationally recognised certification program that guarantees a circular and sustainable plastics and packaging industry.

 As training is part of CEA’s DNA, we have something for everyone.
 The Nine Steps Towards a Circular Business focuses on businesses, NGO’s and government organisations in their transition to the circular economy.
 As the circular economy is still in its infancy, our ability to accurately forecast all the employment skills required is limited.
 Rest assured CEA will be at the forefront in identifying the requirements for a smooth transformation.

 We are an ambitious organisation with big plans…we are just getting started.

 Originally from Australia, Ms Adrienna Zsakay first visited Asia when she was 18 for a holiday to Bali.
 That four week trip changed her life forever, resulting in residences in India, Sri Lanka, South Korea, Thailand, Singapore and Malaysia as well as travels to other parts of the region.
 Over the last 40 years Adrienna has witnessed tremendous development and change.

 For more than 15 years years Adrienna worked in the food industry, setting up a food import company in South Korea and later built the world’s largest free database of Asian food regulations while living in Thailand.

 Adrienna has a BA(Asian Studies & Politics) from the University of Western Australia and has studied International and Asian food law from Michigan State University.
-For more information please refer to her Linkedin profile.

 Whether you become a regular visitor or are just passing through, remember we are all in this together.
 How you choose to participate is up to you.